 Laboratory projects: Two computer lab assignments will be given this quarter.
-You will learn how to use the programs from the Statdisk and EXCEL programs with your assignments.
-Extensive EXCEL programs and the Statdisk demonstrations will be done in lecture and lab.
+You will learn how to use the programs from the Minitab and EXCEL programs with your assignments.
+Extensive EXCEL programs and the Minitab demonstrations will be done in lecture and lab.
+These programs are available in S42 or S44.

-Accommodation: If you have a learning or physical need that will require special accommodation, please make an appointment with our Disabled Students Program and inform me of your needs.
+Accommodation: If you have a learning or physical need that will require special accommodation, please make an appointment with our Disability Support Services and inform me of your needs.
+Email: dss@deanza.edu